alicefracchia/Melanoma_delineator_streamlit/README.md

 # Melanoma_delineator

-Streamlit app to guide the user through my machine-learning pipeline to delineate melanomas from photoacoustic and ultrasound imaging data.
+Streamlit app to guide the user through a new machine-learning pipeline to delineate melanomas from photoacoustic and ultrasound data.
+The full work frame will be available after publication.